 A decent agency has a good, user-friendly online portal.
 However, all portals are not created equal.
 The best portals have logic customized to the clients strategy and practices making the portal a valuable part of data analysis for the client’s own operation.
 Further, the best agencies add professional staffing to a robust online portal to help in making the best shipping decision or assist in solving problems while the load is in transit.
 Many agencies have acceptable online portals.
 Few agencies have great portals and a great service team.

 For those who don’t use any kind of controls for their incoming freight, the best move is to skip the routing guide and find a good freight agency like Customodal to harness the power of big data to provide the best, most current pricing available.
 With no need for companies to hire additional internal staffing, inbound freight savings are immediate and long-lasting, enabling companies to reduce costs and eliminate the self-inflicted cost of retail shipping.
 With added benefits like the visibility of shipments in transit for better production planning and vendor performance metrics, a good shipping partner provides benefits far beyond savings.

 The Big Picture: What to Look For, a Vendor or a Partner?

 Further, the best agencies have actual carrier experience, understanding the shipping business from the outside and the inside.
-This kind of knowledge is priceless for small and medium sized companies to leverage as they grow their business.
-There are only a handful of freight agencies in the country who meet that criterion.
+This kind of knowledge is priceless for small and medium-sized companies to leverage as they grow their business.
+There are only a handful of freight agencies in the country that meet that criterion.
 Customodal is among that group.